History of Real Madrid CF: Further domestic success and La Decimocuarta

 Zidane left a second time on 27 May 2021 after going trophyless that season, with Carlo Ancelotti returning to coach the team for the 2021–22 season.
 On the domestic front, he delivered two trophies out of possible three, winning La Liga and the Supercopa de España.
 As such, Ancelotti won all six available top trophies at Madrid.
 In the Champions League, Madrid produced one of the most memorable runs of all time, defeating pre-tournament favorites Paris Saint-Germain, defending champions Chelsea, Premier League champions and heavy favorites Manchester City, all in dramatic fashion, and setting up the final against Liverpool, who were once again widely considered as favorites, in a rematch of their 2018 encounter.
 A lone Vinícius goal sealed the 14th European Cup for Los Blancos, their fifth in nine years, and Ancelotti's second in charge.
 Real also claimed their fourth ever European double (after 1956–57, 1957–58, and 2016–17).
 Despite Real Madrid's status as the most decorated team in European Cup / Champions League history, they were considered underdogs in this season's campaign, rated no higher than seventh prior to the start of the group stages in September 2021 (after, in order, Paris Saint-Germain, Manchester City, Bayern Munich, Chelsea, Liverpool, and Manchester United).
 Prior to the start of the knockout phase in February 2022, they were again seventh, behind Manchester City, Bayern Munich, Liverpool, Chelsea, Paris Saint-Germain, and Ajax, in addition to having been considered underdogs to all of the teams they faced thereafter.
 As such, Madrid's run can be considered among the most improbable ones in modern Champions League history.

+In 2023, Real Madrid wins its 20th Copa del Rey after beating Barcelona 4–0 in the semifinals, and defeating Osasuna 2–1 in the final.